How to wash your face, may seem like a strange subject.

 Whilst it’s true these astringents do a good job of removing excess sebum (oil), make up and cellular debris from the skin, sadly they are just to harsh for a delicate skin.

-Whilst I appreciate that for oily skin folks, these alkaline products can be hard to resist, here at The Naked Chemist we are all about transparency in beauty.
+Whilst I appreciate that for oily skin folks, these alkaline products can be hard to resist, here at The Naked Chemist I am all about transparency in beauty.

 So please take my word for it….